AMRC-FactoryPlus/amrc-connectivity-stack/docs/git-server.md

 an internal repo.
 This is useful when the central cluster can contact the Internet but the edge clusters cannot.

-## Git server HTTP API

-The Git server is normally deployed at `https://git.DOMAIN` where `DOMAIN` is the ACS external base domain.
-In any case the base URL for the server should normally be discovered via the Directory using the Service UUID `7adf4db0-2e7b-4a68-ab9d-376f4c5ce14b`.

 ## Git repository configuration ConfigDB Application

 The 'Git repository configuration' Application has UUID